Igrekess/TwinPics/README.md

 ## Installation

+1. Download the compiled app [zip archive here](https://github.com/Igrekess/TwinPics/blob/4f1e8d1f409be970fe3c2f7335eb794b47c21a73/TwinPics.zip) or the applescript files.

-1. Place TwinPics.applescript in your capture one scripts folder, and TwinPicsOnBackground in your capture one scripts folder / background scripts.
+2. Place TwinPics in your capture one scripts folder, and TwinPicsOnBackground in your capture one scripts folder / background scripts.

-2. Install required libraries (optionel if you use the app compiled bundle files,[zip archive here](/CompiledApp), its included):
+3. (optionel) Install required libraries only if you choose to install the raw applescript :
 - PrefsStorageLib
 - Dialog Toolkit Plus

-3. Due to a bug, launching a script via the Capture One menu with the mouse does not work consistently.
-Occasionally, selecting the script manually from the menu fails to execute it as expected.
-This inconsistency suggests that alternative triggers may be necessary for reliable execution.
-I strongly recommend configuring a keyboard shortcut for TwinPics:
+4. I strongly recommend configuring a keyboard shortcut for TwinPics:

     - Open **System Preferences** and go to **Keyboard**.
     - Select the **Shortcuts** tab, then click on **App Shortcuts** in the sidebar.